 All companies that list after January 1, 2015 will be subject to the proposed all-inclusive annual fee.
-However, Nasdaq proposes to treat any company that applied to list on Nasdaq prior to January 1, 2015 similarly to a listed-company that elects to be subject to the all-inclusive annual fee.
-Such an applicant will be billed for 2015, 2016 and 2017 based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
-As such, regardless of any increase in shares outstanding, the all-inclusive annual listing fee for such companies will not increase, until at least January 1, 2018.
-Nasdaq believes that this is appropriate, given that these companies will have made their listing decision based on Nasdaq's current fee schedule.
+However, Nasdaq acknowledges that companies that have already applied to list, or apply in the near term, may have made their listing decision based on Nasdaq's current fee schedule.
+As such, Nasdaq proposes to make the following accommodation for any company that applied to list on Nasdaq prior to January 1, 2015, and lists after that date.
+Until December 31, 2017, such an applicant will be billed the all-inclusive annual fee based on the lower of its then-current total shares outstanding or the total shares outstanding reflected in information held by Nasdaq as of the date of listing.
+As such, regardless of any increase in shares outstanding, the tier upon which the all-inclusive annual fee is based for such companies will not increase until at least January 1, 2018.